Cistercians

 The term Cistercian derives from Cistercium, the Latin name for the locale of Cîteaux, near Dijon in eastern France.
-It was here that a group of Benedictine monks from the monastery of Molesme founded Cîteaux Abbey in 1098, with the goal of following more closely the Rule of Saint Benedict.
-The best known of them were Robert of Molesme, Alberic of Cîteaux and the English monk Stephen Harding, who were the first three abbots.
-Bernard of Clairvaux entered the monastery in the early 1110s with 30 companions and helped the founding of the order.
-By the end of the 12th century, the order had spread throughout what is today France, Germany, England, Wales, Scotland, Ireland, Spain, Portugal, Italy, Scandinavia and Eastern Europe.
+It was here that a group of Benedictine monks from the monastery of Molesme founded Cîteaux Abbey in 1098.
+The first three abbots were Robert of Molesme, Alberic of Cîteaux and Stephen Harding.
+Bernard helped launch a new era when he entered the monastery in the early 1110s with 30 companions.
+By the end of the 12th century, the order had spread throughout most of Europe.

 The keynote of Cistercian life was a return to literal observance of the Benedictine Rule.
-Rejecting some of the developments, the reform-minded monks tried to live monastic life as they thought it had been in Benedict's time; in various points they went beyond it in austerity.
-The most striking feature in the reform was the return to manual labour, especially agricultural work in the fields, a special characteristic of Cistercian life.
-The Cistercians also made major contributions to culture and technology in medieval Europe: Cistercian architecture is considered one of the most beautiful styles of medieval architecture; and the Cistercians were the main force of technological diffusion in fields such as agriculture and hydraulic engineering.
+The reform-minded monks tried to live monastic life as they thought it had been in Benedict's time; at various points they went beyond it in austerity.
+They returned to manual labour, especially agricultural work in the fields.
+The Cistercians made major contributions to culture and technology: Cistercian architecture has been recognized as a notable form of medieval architecture, and the Cistercians were the main force of technological diffusion in fields such as agriculture and hydraulic engineering.